2bdulra7manRea/2bdulra7manRea/README.md

-- 👋 Hi, I’m Abdelrahman Mosa
+- 👋 Hi, I’m Abdelrahman
 -👀 I am a Software Engineer with a strong interest in Applied AI engineering.
 My background includes experience in both data engineering and software engineering, with a keen interest in distributed systems and large-scale applications.
 - 📫 reach me through my email abdelrahman.mosa84@gmail.com ...